The Purpose of Assessment

-Students are reminded that the completion of exams does not mean that they are completely free to begin holidays, etc. Within the published term dates, students may be required to attend resit examinations, attend viva voce examinations (see below) or to provide additional information which would help in the decision making process.
+Students are reminded that the completion of exams does not mean that they are completely free to begin holidays, etc. Within the published term dates, students may be required to attend resit examinations or to provide additional information which would help in the decision making process.
 You must make yourself available within the term dates for such activities.

 Examination timetables will be published in line with awarding body requirements.
-These timetables detail the date, time and venue of the formal written examinations for relevant programmes.
-Details of practical examinations will be made available by the relevant unit teacher.
+These timetables detail the date, time and venue of the formal written examinations for relevant courses.
+Details of practical examinations will be made available by the relevant unit lecturer.

 The examinations will vary in length and in type.
 Some may require you to write essay-style answers while others may be based on case studies and focus on your problem solving or practical skills.